An Ancient Chinese Village Built in Eight Trigrams Military Formation

 This is Village of Eight Trigrams located in Lanxi, Zhejiang Province in China’s east coastal region.

-In the centre, there is a Taichi-shaped pond surrounded by village houses arranged in eight groups as an Inner Eight Trigrams.
+In the centre, there is a Taichi-shaped pond surrounded by village houses arranged in eight groups as Inner Eight Trigrams.

 Around the village in a short distance, eight hills form an Outer Eight Trigrams.

-A Taichi core together with the inner and the outer Eight Trigrams have shaped a mysterious Eight Trigrams Military Formation (八卦阵) allegedly created and utilized by legendary Zhuge Liang of Three Kingdoms Period in the 3rd century.
+A Taichi core together with the inner and the outer Eight Trigrams have shaped a mysterious Eight Trigrams Military Formation (八卦阵) allegedly created and utilized by legendary Zhuge Liang of the Three Kingdoms Period in the 3rd century.

 The paving footpath and the houses around the Taichi pond in Eight Trigrams village.

 A modern city constructed according to the Eight Trigram’s principles.

 The entire city Tekesi (or Tekes) in China’s northwest Xinjiang Province has been grouped into eight zones separated by eight artery roads that are converged at a Taichi altar in the city centre.